RyanLinscott/ELK-Project/README.md

 ![AzureREDXCorp+ELK drawio](https://user-images.githubusercontent.com/96896057/167216523-6283c54a-3ba2-4fae-b1c8-f7b6bbe01b56.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the "filebeatmetric-playbook" file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the "filebeat-metric-playbook" file may be used to install only certain pieces of it, such as Filebeat.
 - [Configure hosts](https://github.com/RyanLinscott/ELK-Project/blob/main/Configuration%20Files/hosts.cfg)
 - [Configure Ansible](https://github.com/RyanLinscott/ELK-Project/blob/main/Configuration%20Files/Ansible.cfg)
 - [Install Ansible and Configure Docker](https://github.com/RyanLinscott/ELK-Project/blob/main/Installation%20Files/Ansible.yml)